najmalkv/frontend-nanodegree-feedreader/README.md

-## Frontend Nanodegree Neighborhood Map Project
+## Frontend Nanodegree Feed Reader Project

 This is my solution to the feedreader project of the frontend nanodegree from Udacity.
 The project requirement is to write unit tests using jasmine to a Rss feeds website.
 The tests should be comprehensive enough to test all the functionality.